venysssssssssss/AwsOverview/README.md

 - To migrate an EBS volume across AZ:
   - Take a snapshot.
   - Restore the snapshot to another AZ.
-  - EBS backups use IO and you shouldn’t run them while your application is handling a lot of traffic.
+  - EBS backups use IO and you shouldn't run them while your application is handling a lot of traffic.
 - Root EBS Volumes of instances get terminated by default if the EC2 instance gets terminated (you can disable that).

 #### 5.11.3.
 EBS vs EFS – Elastic File System